blacklightpy/vaultofknowledge/World Building/Science and Engineering/Mathematics/Computer Science/Information Technology/DevOps/Testing/Testing.md

 - [[Types of Tests]]
 - [[Testing Tools]]

-# How Testing Works
+# How to make tests
--
+- Use testing suites for each language
+- If you can run it, you can test it, even using scripts.

 - [[Tips for Testing]]